-For 48 samples, organic molecules were extracted from 10-15 g of powdered and freeze-dried sediments with a Dionex accelerated solvent extractor (ASE) using dichloromethane (DCM)/methanol mixture (9:1, v/v).
+For 48 samples, biomarkers were extracted from 10-15 g of powdered and freeze-dried sediments with a Dionex accelerated solvent extractor (ASE) using a dichloromethane (DCM)/methanol mixture (9:1, v/v).
 Total lipid extracts (TLEs) were evaporated to near dryness using rotary evaporation.
 Subsequently, remaining solvents were removed under a nitrogen flow.
-The TLEs were separated by Al_2O_3 column chromatography, into apolar, ketone, glycerol dialkyl glycerol tetraether (GDGT) and polar fractions using the eluents hexane/DCM (9:1, v/v), ethyl acetate (v), DCM/methanol
+The TLEs were separated by Al2O3 column chromatography into apolar, ketone, glycerol dialkyl glycerol tetraether (GDGT) and polar fractions using three column volumes of the eluents hexane/DCM (9:1, v/v), ethyl acetate (v), DCM/methanol (95:5, v/v)and DCM/methanol (1:1, v/v), respectively.
+The apolar and GDGT fractions were dried under a nitrogen flow and weighed.
+The apolar fractions of two samples (41.14 and 42.81 mbs), selected based on their high yield, were measured using gas chromatography mass spectrometry (GC-MS), to determine the thermal maturity of the sediments based on the degree of isomerization of hopanes.
+Only two